sl-community/rmac.obsolete/.cicd/sql-ledger/README.md

 Furthermore, create a subfolder `dumps/`, in which you want to provide database dumps for sql-ledger (See `LEDGER_DUMP_DIRECTORY` above).
-It can contain arbitrary nested directory structures; how a container can access concrete dumps, is controlled by the configuration file.
+It can contain arbitrary nested directory structures; how a container can access concrete dumps is controlled by a configuration file.

 This file is named `ledgersetup.yml` (see `LEDGER_SETUP_CONFIG` above).
 Here comes an example: